GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

 ## Policy Enforcement

- Using Gatekeeper, an open policy agent, policies can be created for GCP resources to ensure their compliance.
+ Using Gatekeeper, an open policy agent, policies can be created for Google Cloud resources to ensure their compliance.

 1. Deploy a released version of Gatekeeper to the Kubernetes cluster created above